rifkihp/rifkihp.com/content/guest-posts/2020-07-26-democratizing-coding.md

 Even with Google, you could argue that it’s democratizing knowledge through allowing free access to information, along with advertising through its PPC platform, which has helped it achieve a worth of more than a trillion dollars.

-Vlad Magdalin – CEO and co-founder of Webflow, a platform that helps people build websites without coding – states this, “No-code allows people who don’t know how to write code to develop the same applications that a software engineer would.”
+Vlad Magdalin – CEO and co-founder of Webflow, a platform that helps people build websites without coding – states this, “No-code allows people who don’t know how to write code to develop the same applications that a Software Developer would.”

 In a sense, it’s just a form of visual programming.
 [User interfaces allow you to manipulate code ](https://medium.com/@PhiJay/code-is-a-user-interface-daeff886a440)through dragging and dropping elements rather than using text-based environments.